 The Associate of Applied Science Degree in Respiratory Therapy is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Road, Bedford, TX 76021-4244.
 CoARC’s phone number is 817.283.2835.

 Career Opportunities with an Associate of Applied Science Degree in Respiratory Therapy

-With an Associate of Applied Science Degree in Respiratory Therapy, you will be qualified for positions that include respiratory therapist assistant.
+With an Associate of Applied Science Degree in Respiratory Therapy, you will be qualified for a position as a respiratory therapist.

 Transfer Pathways to a Bachelor of Science Degree

 The credits earned in Macomb’s Respiratory Therapy Program transfer to many colleges and universities in Michigan and across the United States.